With the reader’s eye

 Yet I love to write by hand.
 I love using different ink colors, and choosing stationery, and addressing and stamping a card.
 I love walking it to the mailbox or post office and dropping it into a slot from which it will take a journey I am unable to make, visiting on my behalf a home too far away for me to drop by casually in person.

-Whether or not you share this love of correspondence, I encourage you to give the gift of a handwritten visit to someone who may be encouraged by having your presence in a tangible sense that the computer or telephone cannot quite duplicate.
+Whether or not you share this love of correspondence, I encourage you to give the gift of a handwritten visit to someone who may be cheered by having your presence in a tangible sense that the computer or telephone cannot quite duplicate.
 You may find, as I do, that it’s a rewarding and relaxing experience, an oasis of calm in a sea of demands and challenges.